 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Having too many lipids (cholesterol and triglycerides) in your blood can lead to buildup in your blood vessels and arteries, which can cause damage and increase your risk of cardiovascular problems.
-Because of this, healthcare providers use lipid panels for both children and adults to evaluate the risk of cardiovascular diseases like heart disease, heart attack (myocardial infarction) and stroke.
+Having too many lipids in your blood can lead to a fatty substance building up in your arteries.
+This can cause your arteries to narrow and increase your risk of cardiovascular disease.
+Healthcare providers use lipid panels for both children and adults to evaluate your risk of diseases like heart disease, heart attack and stroke.

 Other common names for a lipid panel include: